moozer/Plask/Plask/src/pages/2013S/ITT2 Networking/01_Introduction.md

 This course is intended to further the students understanding of networks.
 During the course Wireshark will be used to give the students a tool and an understanding of how data flows and is routed between computers in a network.

-Course duration is 46 lessons is worth 3 ECTS points.
+Course is worth 3 ECTS points.
 It is part of the subject area Networking and the compulsory element Networks.